mjohra/react-car-mechanic-responsive/README.md

 3. Build Responsive React website using Bootstrap
 4. React Bootstrap for responsive and image slider, banner
 5. Tailwind and Material UI
+6. Router setup with 404 page
+7. Setup Dynamic Route and access route params
+8. Header and Login component with React Bootstrap Navbar
+9.